 At some point in its journey, lymph will pass through a lymph node, or gland.
 Clusters of these nodes are found in the neck, armpits and groins.
-It is here that the lymph is filtered and cleansed, so that the waste matter and harmful cells can be identified and removed by the body's defence system.
+It is here that the lymph is filtered and cleansed, so that the waste matter, bacteria and harmful cells can be identified and removed by the body's defence system.

 How Does Lymphoedema Occur?